jmshrv/finamp/README.md

   Please make sure to include your GitHub and/or Discord user name so we can ensure you actually contributed :)
 - The Hackathon is happening here on GitHub and on our [Finamp Beta Testers Discord server](https://discord.gg/xh9SZ73jWk).
 Ideally you should participate on both platforms, but either works.
 For any *code contributions* you'll have to contribute on GitHub though, via a regular Pull Request.
 Design contributions a fine via Discord.

+**All other details can be found on [our Hackathon project page](https://github.com/users/jmshrv/projects/5/views/2?pane=info)!**
+There you can also find an overview of issues: <https://github.com/users/jmshrv/projects/5/views/2>
+This also includes a category and difficulty for each issue to help you find one that works well for your skillset!

+And be sure to take a look at [`CONTRIBUTING.md`](https://github.com/jmshrv/finamp/blob/redesign/CONTRIBUTING.md) to learn everything you need to start working on Finamp!

 ---

 #### Redesign Beta